pyrf/pyrf/docs/usermanual.rst

 code that resembles synchronous code by yielding the Deferred objects returned from the API.

-To use the asynchronous when a WSA4000 instance is created you must pass a :class:`pyrf.connectors.twisted_async.TwistedConnector` instance as the connector parameter, as in :ref:`twisted-show-i-q`
+To use the asynchronous when a WSA instance is created you must pass a :class:`pyrf.connectors.twisted_async.TwistedConnector` instance as the connector parameter, as in :ref:`twisted-show-i-q`